• Twitter

 • Annually agree the Teachers’ Pay Policy.

-• Consider any requests made in accordance with personnel policies e.g. flexible working, leave of absence etc. (unless delegated to the Headteacher).
+• Consider any requests made in accordance with HR policies e.g. leave of absence etc. (unless delegated to the Headteacher).

-• Make any decisions under the personnel procedures adopted by the Governing Body e.g. disciplinary, grievance, ill-health, capability etc. (Unless delegated to the Headteacher).
+• Make any decisions under HR procedures adopted by the Governing Body e.g. disciplinary, grievance, ill-health, capability et (Unless delegated to the Headteacher).

 MEETINGS: at least annually